chriskdon/zedex/README.md

 your own, effectively turning them into zombies (or zeds) 🧟.
 This is useful if you need to hook into some existing code that has no other way to be modified.

+> [!CAUTION]
-⚠ You probably don't want to use this library in live production code.
-Its original intent is to help mock low-level Erlang operations.
+> You don't want to use this library in live production code.
+Its original
+> intent is to help hook into low-level Erlang operations for testing and
+> experimentation purposes.

 ### Built With